Disruptive innovation: Social finance lessons from the UK

 We look forward to continuing the global dialogue on impact investing and to learning from our peers across the globe as we continue to support Canada’s robust and growing social finance sector.

-Tristina is an associate with the MaRS Centre for Impact Investing, supporting the execution of the Centre’s education and engagement strategy and initiatives.
+Tristina is the Senior Associate with the MaRS Centre for Impact Investing, supporting the execution of the Centre’s education and engagement strategy and initiatives.
 She recently graduated from the Schulich School of Business at York University with a degree in international business administration.
 See more…